 The program is designed to build on your knowledge and change how you show up in your organization.

-Delivered by Rotman faculty and experienced General Counsel, the curriculum focuses on four core capabilities:
+Delivered by University of Toronto Rotman faculty and experienced General Counsel, the curriculum focuses on four core capabilities:

-- Strategic thinking: Understand how your organization creates value and contribute meaningfully to strategic decisions.
+- Executive thinking: Understand how your organization creates value and contribute meaningfully to strategic decisions.

 - Financial fluency: Interpret financial information, evaluate trade-offs, and connect legal decisions to business performance.